 This how-to guide pairs nicely with Tutorial 4: Create a Model and Tutorial 6: Create a Model with Composite Components, and serves as a higher-level version and refresher for those with some experience with Mimi.
 If this is your first time constructing and running a Mimi model, we recommend you start with Tutorial 4 (and Tutorial 6 if you are interested in composite components), which will give you more detailed step-by step instructions.

 Any Mimi model is made up of at least one component, so before you construct a model, you need to create your components.

-A component can have any number of parameters and variables.
+A leaf component can have any number of parameters and variables.
 Parameters are data values that will be provided to the component as input, and variables are values that the component will calculate in the

 run_timestep function when the model is run.
 The index of a parameter or variable determines the number of dimensions that parameter or variable has.
 They can be scalar values and have no index, such as parameter 'c' in the example below.
 They can be one-dimensional, such as the variable 'A' and the parameters 'd' and 'f' below.
 They can be two dimensional such as variable 'B' and parameter 'e' below.
 Note that any index other than 'time' must be declared at the top of the component, as shown by